 - If you got your Digital Certificate or SSL from BigRock, you can refer to this article to enroll on your certificate.

-- If you got it from another provider, you can contact them to enrol the certificate using the CSR you have generated.
+- If you got it from another provider, you could contact them to enroll in the certificate using your generated CSR.

 Step 4: Upload the Certificate